-Supported by the Gordon and Betty Moore Foundation and directed by Donna Zulman, MD, MS, and Abraham Verghese, MD, the Presence 5 team aims to redesign the clinical encounter to incorporate communication techniques, questions, and practices centered around human connection.
-Our objective is to inspire a shift in care from institutional procedure to clinical ritual grounded in scientific evidence and humanism, and in doing so enhance patient experience, foster clinician well-being, and support patient-centered, safe, and effective care.
+Supported by the Gordon and Betty Moore Foundation and directed by Donna Zulman, MD, MS, and Abraham Verghese, MD, the Presence 5 team aims to redesign the clinical encounter to foster humanism and meaningful connections between clinicians and patients.
+Our objective is to inspire a shift in care from institutional procedure to clinical ritual grounded in scientific evidence and humanism, and in doing so enhance patient experience and clinician well-being, and support patient-centered, safe, and effective care.

 Presence 5 Team

 Research Team.
 Marie Haverfield PhD, Cati Brown-Johnson PhD, Jonathan Shaw MD, MS, Nadia Safaeinili MPH, Dani Zionts MsPH, Meredith Fischer MA, Rachel Schwartz PhD, Aaron Tierney

 Presence Center Executive Director.
 Sonoo Thadaney, MBA